sunnypilot/sunnypilot/README.md

   1. Factory reset/uninstall previous software if you already installed another fork.
   2. Select `Custom Software` when given the option.
-  3. Input the following URL: ```https://installer.comma.ai/sunnyhaibin/0.8.12-4-prod```
+  3. Input the following URL: ```https://smiskol.com/fork/sunnyhaibin/0.8.12-4-prod```
-  4. Complete the rest of the installation.
+  4. Complete the rest of the installation following the onscreen instructions.
-  5. Pop into the `#installation-help` channel on Discord for any more assistance.
+  5. Pop into the `#installation-help` channel on Discord for further assistance.

   </details>